notepad-plus-plus/npp-usermanual/content/docs/preferences.md

 These settings affect the appearance and behavior of the [Tab Bar](../user-interface/#tabs).
 (Before v8.8, these Tab Bar settings were a section of the [General](#general) settings above.)

 - `☐ Hide`: The tab bar for the open files will not be visible.
+- `☐ Vertical`: Have the tabs on their side on the left, rather than along the top.
 - `☐ Multi-line`: If there are enough tabs, they will wrap to a second line.
-- `☐ Vertical`: Have the tabs on their side on the left, rather than along the top.
+- `☐ Lock (no drag and drop)`: Prevent the reordering of tabs by drag-and-drop on the tab bar (unselected, drag-and-drop on the tab bar will reorder tabs).
+- `☐ Double click to close document`: Allows double-clicking on the tab to close the file.
+- `☐ Exit on close the last tab`: If the last tab is closed, Notepad++ will exit (unselected, Notepad++ instead has one new file open).
 - `☐ Reduce`: Make the tab bar vertical region and font size smaller.
 - `☐ Alternate icons`: Change the "saved"/"edited"/"read-only" icons from blue/red/grey disk-icons to checkmark/pencil/lock symbols, respectively
     - The alternate icons option is designed to improve the user experience for visually-impaired users, and any who prefer different symbols rather than different colors to distinguish the status of each file.
     - _Note_: In [Dark Mode](#dark-mode), the "saved" symbol (either the blue disk or the green checkmark) will _not_ be shown; the "edited" and "read-only" icons will be.
-- `☐ Lock (no drag and drop)`: Prevent the reordering of tabs by drag-and-drop on the tab bar (unselected, drag-and-drop on the tab bar will reorder tabs).
 - `☐ Change inactive tab color`: Change the background on inactive tabs to the color defined by **[Global Styles](#global-styles) > Inactive Tabs > Background Colour**.
     - Note: If this setting is not checkmarked, the chosen background color for inactive tabs will be ignored, and the active tab's background color will be used for inactive tabs instead.
     - In v8.7.2 and newer, hovering over an inactive tab will highlight that tab, as described in [User Interface > Tabs](../user-interface/#tabs).